Cosulich Line

-The Cosulich Line, formally the Cosulich Società Triestina di Navigazione, is a steamship line that was based in Trieste, Italy.
-The company had been founded in 1889 by Antonio F. Cosulich's son as a family business.
+The Cosulich Line, formally the Cosulich Società Triestina di Navigazione, is a shipping line that was based in Trieste, Italy.
+The company was founded in 1889 by Antonio F. Cosulich's son as a family business.
 In 1903 as Unione Austriaca di Navigazione, more commonly called the Austro-American or Austro-Americana Line, when Trieste was under the rule of Austria-Hungary.
 After the first World War, the company became an Italian-based shipping company.
 In 1932 the company was forced to merge with the Lloyd Sabaudo and the Navigazione Generale Italiana, to form the Italian Line.